Download CV

 Press + Publications

-Kumao has received fellowships from the Guggenheim Foundation, the Creative Capital Foundation, New York Foundation for the Arts, AAUW (American Assn. of University Women), the National Endowment for the Arts, and the Mid-Atlantic Arts Foundation.
+Kumao has received fellowships from the Guggenheim Foundation, the Creative Capital Foundation, New York Foundation for the Arts, AAUW (American Assn. of University Women), the National Endowment for the Arts, the Mid-Atlantic Arts Foundation and the Puffin Foundation.

-Her film, “Swallowed Whole,” has screened in numerous festivals including: the Ann Arbor Film Festival, Black Maria Film Festival, Tricky Women International Animation Film Festival, the Atlanta Film Festival, Filmfest Dresden: International Short Film Festival and Currents New Media Festival in Santa Fe in 2015.
-The film received awards for “Best Experimental Film” at the Female Eye Film Festival, Humboldt International Film Festival, and the Seoul International Extreme-Short Image & Film Festival
+Her film, “Swallowed Whole,” about breaking her back, screened in over 25 film international film festivals including: the Ann Arbor Film Festival, Black Maria Film Festival, Tricky Women International Animation Film Festival, the Atlanta Film Festival, Filmfest Dresden: International Short Film Festival and Currents New Media Festival in Santa Fe, New Mexico.
+It was awarded “Best Experimental Film” at the Female Eye and Big Muddy Film Festivals, Seoul International Extremely Short Film Festival, and Humboldt International Film Festival.

 She is a Professor at the Stamps School of Art & Design at the University of Michigan, Ann Arbor.